 David belongs to Holy Trinity Vancouver, including sitting on parish council.
 He has been a board member of Camp Artaban Society for many of the past 20 years, including as Chair of the Board for five years.
 He has also been Executive Director, On-Site Director in the early 1990s, and Chair of Program Committee.
 David is a pipe organ tuner by trade and has also been involved as a youth group leader and on Diocesan of youth committees.
 He offers tremendous passion, skills, and commitment to Camp Artaban.

-Christine joined the Board in 2016 and has loved Camp Artaban since her children and nieces and nephews started attending camp in the early 1990’s.
+Christine joined the Board in 2016 and has loved Camp Artaban since her children, nieces, and nephews started attending camp in the early 1990’s.
 She is a special education teacher by training and a Certified Child Life Specialist by profession.
 She has worked with children and families coping with the challenges of health care experiences for 30 years.
 She has returned to the parish of St. Cuthbert’s Anglican Church.
 She has been at camp as a craft director and involved with work parties and her children have attended as campers and staff.
 She is excited to be a part of this new chapter in Camp Artaban’s life.